BluePrint™ / Word Bank™

 We, like Allison, believe in better.
 In fact, it’s our team mantra.

 “Students can gain literacy and math skills with the right supports,” Allison says.
 “Research shows that it’s possible for students to achieve skills that people previously believed to be too complex.
 We hear from educators who are astonished at the progress their students are making with Readtopia.
 They had no idea what was even possible when content is differentiated, leveled, and engaging.”

 Readtopia is a comprehensive reading curriculum developed to serve late elementary through high school students who take the alternate assessment.
-It works on literacy skills while addressing domains of study including ELA, Math, Social Studies, Life Skills, and Science.
+It works on literacy skills while addressing domains of study including ELA, Math, Social Studies, Life Skills, Social-Emotional, and Science.